modelica/ModelicaSpecification/Tutorial.md

 Force f1 , f2 (displayUnit="kp");
 Angle alpha, beta(displayUnit="rad");
 ```
-The quantity attribute defines the category of the variable, like Length, Mass, Pressure.
-The unit
+The quantity attribute defines the category of the variable, like `Length`, `Mass`, `Pressure`.
+The `unit`
 attribute defines the unit of a variable as utilized in the equations.
 That is, all equations in which
 the corresponding variable is used are only correct, provided the numeric value of the variable is
 given with respect to the defined unit.
-Finally, displayUnit gives the default unit to be used in
+Finally, `displayUnit` gives the default unit to be used in
 tools based on Modelica for interactive input and output.
 If, for example, a parameter value is
 input via a menu, the user can select the desired unit from a list of units, using the "displayUnit"
 value as default.
 When generating Modelica code, the tool makes the conversion to the defined
-"unit" and stores the used unit in the "displayUnit" field.
+`unit` and stores the used unit in the `displayUnit` field.
 Similarly, a simulator may convert
-simulation results from the "unit" into the "displayUnit" unit before storing the results on file.
+simulation results from the `unit` into the `displayUnit` unit before storing the results on file; or when showing the value.
 All
 of these actions are optional.
 If tools do not support units, or a specific unit cannot be found in
-the unit database, the value of the "unit" attribute could be displayed in menus, plots etc.
+the unit database, the value of the `unit` attribute could be displayed in menus, plots etc.

 The quantity attribute is used as grouping mechanism in an interactive environment: Based on
 the quantity name, a list of units is displayed which can be used as displayUnit for the underlying